kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 # Demo

-The following figures showcase the predictions of the ResNet18/multi-layer/SGD model on GPU (model_id: 16) for unseen gel images.
+The following figures showcase the predictions of model **16** (the best model: ResNet18/multi-layer/SGD/on GPU) for unseen gel images.
 During the evaluation of 11 test images, this model did an impressive job successfully classifying all of them.

 ![alt text](imgs/prediction1.png)